 Jon C. Dalton, EdD ([email protected]), professor emeritus of higher education at Florida State University, founded the Journal of College and Character in 2000.
 He is also founder of the Dalton Institute on College Student Values.
 He served as vice president for student affairs at Florida State from 1989 to 1999.
 He was a 2010 recipient of the Outstanding Contribution to Literature or Research Award and The John L. Blackburn Distinguished Pillar Award at NASPA, served as its president in 1994, and was recognized as a Senior Scholar by ACPA.
 His research interests are in college student development, moral and civic education, organization and management of student-affairs services, ethics in higher-education leadership, and international educational exchange.

-Pamela C. Crosby, PhD (p[email protected]) is a National Milken Family Foundation Award Educator; vice president on the Board of Directors of the Institute of American Religious and Philosophical Thought; Florida State University Profiles of Service Award recipient; Colorado Teacher of the Year finalist; Poudre School District Distinguished Teacher of the Year Award recipient; and past associate editor of the American Journal of Theology and Philosophy.
-Her research interests include character education, adult religious education, and religious naturalism.
+Pamela C. Crosby, PhD (p[email protected]) is a National Milken Family Foundation Award Educator; former vice president on the Board of Directors of the Institute of American Religious and Philosophical Thought; Florida State University Profiles of Service Award recipient; Colorado Teacher of the Year finalist; Poudre School District Distinguished Teacher of the Year Award recipient; and past associate editor of the American Journal of Theology and Philosophy.
+Her research interests include character education of college students, adult religious education, and religious pluralism, and she has authored published articles and book chapters on these topics.
 She earned her PhD from FSU in philosophy of education and has master's degrees in English education and philosophy.
 She has served as an editor of the Journal of College and Character since 2004.

 Senior Associate Editor